temporalio/documentation/docs/tctl/modifiers.md

 Alias: `-a`

+## --batch-type

+Specify the operation that this batch job performs.
+The supported operations are `signal`, `cancel`, and `terminate`.

+Alias: `--bt`

-## --cluster
+## --clusters

 Specify a list of [Temporal Clusters](/concepts/what-is-a-temporal-cluster/) when registering a [Namespace](/namespaces#).

-The flag contains a single name of a Cluster to which the Namespace can fail over.
-For multiple Clusters pass each in a separate `--cluster` option.
+The list contains the names of Clusters (separated by spaces) to which the Namespace can fail over.
 Make sure to include to the currently active Cluster.
 This is a read-only setting and cannot be changed.

-This modifier is valid only when the `--global` modifier is set to true.
+This modifier is valid only when the `--global-namespace` modifier is set to true.

+Alias `--cl`

 ## --cron